phpro/grumphp/doc/tasks/yamllint.md

 By enabling this option, the types of the yaml values are validated.
 When the value has an incorrect type, a lint error will be triggered.

+**parse_constant**

+*Default: false*

+By enabling this option, constants defined by the special `!php/const:` syntax is parsed and validated.
+When this option is not set, the constant syntax will trigger an error

+**parse_custom_tags**

+*Default: false*

+By enabling this option, custom tags in the yaml file will be parsed and validated (E.G `!my_tag { foo: bar }`).
+When this option is not set, using custom tags will trigger an error